Ah, family holidays.

 - Think this through before you arrive;

-- Pick a Key Message that’s likely to defuse things; and
+- Pick a Key Message that’s likely to defuse (or at least, dampen) things; and

 - Repeat as needed, ad nauseum.